Seldszar/talki/README.md

 $ talki-windows-amd64.exe
 ```

+An icon should be added to your system tray, from which you can open its menu and widget page and more.

 If you want to use a custom public path, add a `--public` flag with the path to your folder:

 ```sh